L'Enfant Plan: History

-L'Enfant was a French engineer who served in the Continental Army during the American Revolutionary War.
+L'Enfant was a French artist and engineer who served in the Continental Army during the American Revolutionary War.
 In 1789, discussions were underway regarding a new federal capital city for the United States, and L'Enfant wrote to President Washington asking to be commissioned to plan the city.
 However, any decision on the capital was put on hold until July 1790 when Congress passed the Residence Act.
 The legislation specified that the new capital should be situated on the Potomac River, at some location between the Eastern Branch (the Anacostia River) and the Conococheague Creek near Hagerstown, Maryland.
 The Residence Act gave authority to President Washington to appoint three commissioners to oversee the survey of the federal district and provide public buildings to accommodate the Federal government in 1800.

 In 1791, Washington appointed L'Enfant to plan the new federal city, under the supervision of three commissioners whom Washington had earlier appointed to oversee the planning and development of the territory that became the District of Columbia.
 Included in the new district were the riverport towns of Georgetown (formerly in Montgomery County, Maryland) and Alexandria, Virginia.

 Thomas Jefferson, who was serving as Washington's secretary of state, worked with Washington in the overall planning of the nation's capital.
 Jefferson sent L'Enfant a letter outlining his task, which was to provide a drawing of suitable sites for the federal city and the public buildings.
 Jefferson had modest ideas for the capital.
 However, L'Enfant saw the task as far more grandiose, believing that he was also devising the city plan and designing the buildings.

 L'Enfant arrived in Georgetown on March 9, 1791, and began his work from Suter's Fountain Inn.
 Washington arrived on March 28 to meet with L'Enfant and the commissioners for several days.
+L'Enfant was also provided a roll of maps by Jefferson depicting Frankfurt, Amsterdam, Strasbourg, Paris, Orléans, Bordeaux, Lyon, Marseille, Turin, and Milan.
+(A common misconception is that of these, L'Enfant was chiefly inspired by the grand boulevards and urban fabric of Paris.
+In reality, the Haussman Plan, which created the version of the city that is known today, was not enacted until 1853.)
 On June 22, L'Enfant presented his first plan for the federal city to the president.
 On August 19, he appended a new map to a letter that he sent to the president.
 Washington retained a copy of one of L'Enfant's plans, showed it to the Congress, and later gave it to the three commissioners.
 In November 1791, L'Enfant secured the lease of quarries at Wigginton Island and southeast along Aquia Creek to supply well-regarded Aquia Creek sandstone for the foundation of the Congress House.
-However, his temperament and insistence that his city design be realized as a whole brought him into conflict with the commissioners, who wanted to direct the limited funds into construction of federal buildings, and they had Jefferson's support in the matter.